mtconnect/cppagent/README.md

     *Default*: false

-* `ShdrVersion` - Specifies the SHDR protocol version used by the adapter.
-When greater than one (1), allows multiple complex observations, like `Condition` and `Message` on the same line.
-If it equials one (1), then any observation requiring more than a key/value pair need to be on separate lines.
-This is the default for all adapters.
+* `PidFile` - UNIX only.
+The full path of the file that contains the process id of the daemon.
+This is not supported in Windows.

+    *Default*: agent.pid

+* `ServiceName` - Changes the service name when installing or removing the service.
+This allows multiple agents to run as services on the same machine.

-    *Default*: 1
+    *Default*: MTConnect Agent

 * `SuppressIPAddress` - Suppress the Adapter IP Address and port when creating the Agent Device ids and names.
 This applies to all adapters.

     *Default*: false